leavebody/SportsPartner/README.md

 After you build both the Android and the server projects, you can play with our app!

-For the iterration 3, you can do the following things in our app.
+For iterration 3, you can do the following things in our app.
-- Signup: enter your name and password, then the app will login automaticly.
+- Signup: enter your name and password, then the app will log in automatically.
 - Login: Since our app is still in developing, we suggest you login with username: ``u1``, password: ''p1'' to explore the current functions.
 - Profile: After you login in using ``u1``, you will jump to the profile page to view the basic info of ``u1``.
-  Besides, you can see the upcomming activities in the bottom of this page.
+  Besides, you can see the upcomming activities at the bottom of this page.
   - Scroll down to the bottom to refresh the page.
-You will see more upcomming activities as well as the history activities.
+You will see more upcomming activities as well as history activities.
-- Navigation bar: Click on the top left button to arouse the navigation bar, press the button then you will jump to the correspoding page.
+- Navigation bar: Click on the top left button to arouse the navigation bar, press the button then you will jump to the corresponding page.
 - Home Page: You can view your upcomming activities and recommended activities.
 If you want to create or search certain activities, just click on the corresponding buttons.
-- Create new Activity Page: You can choose type of sports, date, time and write description for you activity.
+- Create new Activity Page: You can choose the type of sports, date, time and write a description for your activity.
 However, the ``Create`` and ``Cancel`` buttons do nothing at this moment.
-- Search new Activity Page: You can choose type of sports, date, time and write description for you activity.
+- Search new Activity Page: You can choose the type of sports, date, time and write a description for your activity.
 However, the ``Join`` button does nothing at this moment.
-- Other Pages: They are empty and needed to be impelemented.
+- Other Pages: They are empty and needed to be implemented.
-- Logout: Go to the navigation bar and click signout, you will successfully signout.
+- Logout: Go to the navigation bar and click sign out, you will successfully signout.